-- You use more cocaine than you first wanted to.
+- Use of more cocaine than you first wanted to use

-- You are unable to decrease or control your use of cocaine.
+- No ability to decrease or control your use of cocaine

-- You spend much of your time using cocaine, or dealing with a hangover after you use cocaine.
+- Spending much of your time using cocaine, or dealing with a hangover after you use cocaine

-- You spend less time around others, at work, or doing activities that you enjoy.
+- Less time spent around others, at work, or doing activities that you enjoy

-- You keep using cocaine, even when it causes physical or mental problems.
+- Continued cocaine use, even when it causes physical or mental problems

 What are the signs and symptoms of cocaine withdrawal?